ChrisPritchard/GrislyGrotto/setup.md

 - When prompted, opt to force http traffic to https.

 Should take less than a minute, and then can test (once/if you have configured incoming 443 traffic through the security group or your firewall) that the site is hosted properly via https://

+> Note, if using a domain like grislygrotto.nz, but *also* www.grislygrotto.nz, you might need to modify the nginx default file and ensure that both domains are in there. *.grislygrotto.nz instead of www.grislygrotto.nz, might result in certbot creating just a cert for grislygrott.nz, which will mean that visiting the www. address will result in a cert warning.
+>
+> The solution is to specify the www. domain specifically, then rerun the cert bot tool and select both domains (if it detects both, hopefully).
+If you have already run it before it might prompt to 'expand' the existing cert, which is an easy option to fix things up.